JohnSnowLabs/spark-nlp/docs/en/alab/import.md

 Pagination is a way of showing the text on multiple pages rather than putting them on a single page.
 This makes the UI more responsive as the annotations are spread across multiple pages.

-In order to implement the pagination, we add the tag "<pagebreak>" after a chunk of text before importing the task.
+In order to implement the pagination, we add the tag `<pagebreak>` after a chunk of text before importing the task.

 Import from JSON: